ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-apps.md

   embroider-css-modules type-css-modules
 ```

 <sup>1.
-Needed only if you have a TypeScript project</sup>
+Needed only if you have a TypeScript project.</sup>

-## Configure Webpack
+## Configure Webpack and PostCSS

-In this step, you will configure `ember-cli-build.js` and `postcss.config.js`.
+In this step, you will update two files: `ember-cli-build.js` and `postcss.config.js`.

-If you have a new Ember app, copy-paste the starter code for `ember-cli-build.js`.
+If you have a new Ember app, you can copy-paste the starter code for `ember-cli-build.js`.
 The code defines a variable called `options`, which you will update later.
-(Even if your app already runs with Embroider, it's a good idea to compare your `ember-cli-build.js` to the starter code so that we are on the same page.)

 <details>